-I’m a Richmond-based artist focused on creating functional and decorative ceramic wares.
+I’m a Roanoke-based artist focused on creating functional and decorative ceramic wares.
 Instead of throwing pottery on a wheel, my work is created using rolled slabs of clay or by pinching and molding by hand.
 I adorn each piece with intricate free-hand illustrations and carvings.
 These slow and intentional handbuilding and decorating techniques give each piece a whimsical—and one of a kind—character.

 I love folklore and our natural inclination for storytelling, which inspires much of my work.
 Complex themes like reproduction and decay are conveyed through simple, relatable moments that are created, borrowed and shared.